Magiduck/COVID-19_AMS/README.md

 	As of 2020, Amsterdam accounts for 5.01% of the population of the Netherlands.**

 - Justify the chosen data visualization approach

+	All data was visualized in a jupyter notebook with the Bokeh visualization library.